That Cold Day in the Park: Plot

 Frances goes to the spare room.
 It is in darkness, with a shape visible under the bedclothes.
 She tells the boy about Charles.
-For years he has wanted to make love to her.
+For years he has wanted to have sex with her.
 Frances says repeatedly that she is not at all attracted to him, that he smells old, that he disgusts her.
-Finally she lies down on the bed and asks the boy to make love to her - only to discover that no one else is there, and the shape under the bedcover is made of dolls and stuffed toys.
+Finally she lies down on the bed and asks the boy to have sex with her - only to discover that no one else is there, and the shape under the bedcover is made of dolls and stuffed toys.

 The boy sneaks back into his room and sleeps until the next day, when he finds that all of the doors and windows have been nailed shut.
 He confronts Frances, who apologizes but insists that she wants things to remain as they are, leaving him locked in the house as she goes out to a bar.
 She notices a woman sitting alone and invites her to come spend the night with the boy, but the woman becomes upset.
 A man overhears and helps Frances find a prostitute named Sylvia at a nearby diner.
 Frances brings Sylvia home and locks her in the room with the boy, then listens through the door as they have sex.
 Overcome with emotion, Frances enters the room and stabs Sylvia through the heart, killing her.
 The boy desperately searches for an exit but Frances tells him that he can stay with her and that he does not have to be afraid.
-As the credits roll, she kisses him repeatedly and tells him she wants him to make love to her while he remains in a horrified state.
+As the credits roll, she kisses him repeatedly and tells him she wants him to have sex with her while he remains in a horrified state.